ShreyAgarwal310/me/README.md

-This is my personal website portfolio, which I developed using React and SCSS.
+This is my personal website portfolio, which I developed using React.

 Here is the deployed app: https://www.shrey-agarwal.com